“Creativity requires the courage to let go of certainties.”

 Among these thinking tools is one developed by Bob Eberle known as SCAMPER.

-When you want to break out of mental habits and stimulate fresh thinking, experiment with the following techniques:
+When you want to break out of mental habits, solve creative problems, and stimulate fresh thinking, experiment with the following techniques:

 S – Substitute: Switch one idea for another.